arjunrajpal/REST-API-Encoder-Decoder-using-Node.js/README.md

 - Mac	node-v0.12.0-darwin-x86.tar.gz
 - SunOS	node-v0.12.0-sunos-x86.tar.gz

 Based on your OS architecture, download and extract the archive node-v0.12.0-osname.tar.gz into /tmp, and then finally move extracted files into /usr/local/nodejs directory.
-For example:
+For example-
   $ sudo apt-get install nodejs
   Add /usr/local/nodejs/bin to the PATH environment variable.

 OS	Output
-Linux	export PATH=$PATH:/usr/local/nodejs/bin
+- Linux	export PATH=$PATH:/usr/local/nodejs/bin
-Mac	export PATH=$PATH:/usr/local/nodejs/bin
+- Mac	export PATH=$PATH:/usr/local/nodejs/bin
-FreeBSD	export PATH=$PATH:/usr/local/nodejs/bin
+- FreeBSD	export PATH=$PATH:/usr/local/nodejs/bin

 Installation on Windows
-Use the MSI file and follow the prompts to install the Node.js.
+- Use the MSI file and follow the prompts to install the Node.js.
 By default, the installer uses the Node.js distribution in C:\Program Files\nodejs.
 The installer should set the C:\Program Files\nodejs\bin directory in window's PATH environment variable.
 Restart any open command prompts for the change to take effect.

 INSTALLATION OF REQUIRED MODULES